asharn/Shell-Software-Engineer-Train-to-Hire-Scholarship-Program/README.md

 # Shell-Software-Engineer-Train-to-Hire-Scholarship-Program
 This repository contain all the activities and projects that I will accomplish while I am on learning journey.
+I will commit all the code realted to practice project as well as course project.
+This repository will make clear about the effort you need to accomplish while pursuing this Nano Degree course.

 ## Content